LearnFintech / Data

 Managing the world’s largest financial social network

-By hosting its own marketplace for institutional data and premium indicators, TradingView is becoming a "Financial App Store," taking a cut of every transaction between data providers and traders.
+By hosting institutional data and premium community indicators, TradingView turns itself into a "financial app store," taking a cut between data providers and traders rather than carrying the cost alone.

 Competitors